Skip to main content

 Statistically, I value strokes gained: around-the-green far more than in any other tournament.
 With Augusta also dubbed a second-shot course, I’m also heavily weighing SG: approach.

-Here are our best sports betting apps:
+Here are our best golf betting sites:

 (21+.
 Gambling Problem?
 Call 1-800-GAMBLER)